Introduction to 5/1 ARM Mortgages

 The 5/1 ARM is the most popular type of adjustable-rate mortgage.
-Homeowners with 5/1 adjustable-rate mortgages have interest rates that don’t change for the first 60 months.
+Homeowners with a 5/1 ARM have interest rates that don’t change for the first 60 months of the loan's life.
 After that initial five-year period, interest rates can either increase or decrease once every 12 months.

 National Mortgage Rates